 The one pop culture parodies the most.Goldfinger was the third James Bond film and is possibly the most iconic of the series.
 Part of what made it so good is that it is a shining example of a Pragmatic Adaptation that changed the title villain's rather ridiculous plot to literally rob Fort Knox in Ian Fleming's original novel into a plan that feels honestly and believably ingenious (not to mention changing the book's rather blatant racism, sexism, and homophobia).Has several famous Bond-movie scenes, including Goldfinger threatening to cut Bond in half with a laser...slowly — upward, "No, Mr. Bond, I expect you to die," Bond's high-stakes golf game, and the death of Goldfinger's traitorous employee Jill Masterson, her naked body sprawled across her bed and painted gold.This movie also gave the franchise its first Cool Car.
-In fact, one of the great virtues of the film is that the gadgets shown, such as the car and the personal tracer, are nearly 50 years old and they still look both believable and neat (and in the case of the GPS-esque tracer, are modern-day consumer goods).Along with the previous entry, From Russia with Love, this one is often considered to be the high point of the franchise.Not to be confused with the ska band of the same name.
+In fact, one of the great virtues of the film is that the gadgets shown, such as the car and the personal tracer, are 50 years old and they still look both believable and neat (and in the case of the GPS-esque tracer, are modern-day consumer goods).More than the previous entry, From Russia with Love, this one is almost always considered to be the high point of the series, where all the characteristic elements were in perfect alignment.Not to be confused with the ska band of the same name.

 Do you expect me to talk?